martes, 13 de febrero de 2001

 Vicente Romero Redondo)

-I am guilty, I confess, I damaged his illusions.
+I am guilty, I confess, I shattered her illusions.

 with her peace she calmed my mind.